 We have announced plans to further expand our wind and solar power production in Russia.
-Our long-term ambition is to have approximately 500 MW of renewable capacity in Russia.
-The goal supports Fortum's strategy to increase the share of CO2-free generation capacity and is in line with the company's overall target of creating a gigawatt-scale wind and solar portfolio.
+The plans are in line with Fortum's overall target of creating a gigawatt-scale wind and solar portfolio.

 In January 2018 we added 35 MW of wind power to the Russian power market when our Ulyanovsk wind farm was listed in the registry of capacity.
 This power plant is Russia’s first wholesale market wind generation facility.